1993 Bud 500: Qualifying

 Qualifying was originally scheduled to be split into two rounds.
 The first round was scheduled to be held on Friday, August 27, at 5:30 PM EST. However, due to rain, the first round was cancelled, and qualifying was condensed into one round, which was held on Saturday, August 28, at 1:30 PM EST. Each driver would have one lap to set a time.
 For this specific race, positions 1-32 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two provisionals were given.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

-Mark Martin, driving for Roush Racing, would win the pole, setting a time of 15.805 and an average speed of 121.405 mph.
+Mark Martin, driving for Roush Racing, won the pole, setting a time of 15.805 and an average speed of 121.405 mph.

 Four drivers would fail to qualify.